xyecoding/my_vimrc/README.md

 - Remove any lines that reference `.vim_runtime` in your `~/.vimrc`

-# Some modify about plugins
+# Some modify about plugins or notations

-## vimtex
+## Vimtex

+### Notations

-When more than one tex file is edited all using vimtex, it can not refresh the pdf when the tex file is saved.
+1. When more than one tex file is edited all using vimtex, it can not refresh the pdf when the tex file is saved.
 To overcome this, the source file of vimtex is modified `vimtex/autoload/vimtex/view.vim:` line 57 `call b:vimtex.viewer.compiler_callback(l:outfile)` is changed into `VimtexView`.
+    **However, a more elegant method is to enable the `Auto-refresh` setting in qpdfview.**